GalaxyGamesMC/Ovommand/README.md

 ## 📖 Introduction
 Ovommand is a command parsing and handling framework for PocketMine-MP.
 It made it easy for defining, registering, and executing commands with complex parameter structures, validation, and hierarchical organization.<br>
+> [!IMPORTANT]
+> This branch was for the upcoming change in PMMP's upcoming PR [#6685](https://github.com/pmmp/PocketMine-MP/pull/6685) related to command aliases, etc

 <blockquote>

   [!IMPORTANT]